SunWork Renewable Energy Projects is an active California class C-46 (solar) contractor, license number 920732.

 Mario (Makayani) Moiane is a former Math Teacher who has been a Construction Manager for solar roof top, carport and ground mount projects since 2008.
 Previously, he managed the installation of commercial solar projects for SunPower Corp including a 1.4 megawatt and a 1.9 megawatt project.
 He also served as a Project Engineer at a 800 kilowatt project at the Department of Veterans Affairs Outpatient Hospital in Martinez, California.

-He has a BS in Civil Engineering
+has a BS in Civil Engineering

-from the University of New Mexico, Albuquerque and a BA in Linguistics from the
+from the University of New Mexico, Albuquerque and a BA in Linguistics

 University of Montpellier III, France.
-He is also OSHA 30 safety certified and
+He is also OSHA 30 safety

 is knowledgeable about the California